Operate

 Maven cacheyaml

-execution: contexts: application: backend: container attachments: isolated_paths: - .m2 tasks: build: context: application run: mvn package
+execution: contexts: application: backend: container attachments: isolated_paths: - .m2 tasks: build: context: application command: exe: mvn args: - package

 When the repo does not have a node_modules tree but still fetches packages through npm or npx, ota can derive the cache path automatically from .npm too.